Ball Screws

 Precision Ball Screws

-Perform critical functions in the manufacturing industry because of the level of control they allow operators to exert while transporting heavy loads.
+Used in manufacturing for critical functions due to the level of control they provide while handling heavy loads.

 Rolled Ball Screws

-Assemblies made up of a threaded screw, threaded nut and ball bearings that are manufactured through the process of cold rolling metal.
+Made up of a threaded screw, nut, and ball bearings, these assemblies are manufactured through cold rolling metal, offering durability and efficiency.

 Screw Jacks